June 10, 2026

 Organic apple processing facility in Washington nears production

 Manzana Products Co.’s new organic apple processing facility in Yakima County, Washington, is nearing full operation.
-Production is slated to begin later this year, according to the Yakima Business Times.
+Production is slated to begin later this year.

 Manzana Products Co.’s new organic apple processing facility in Yakima County, Washington, is nearing full operation.